toskumar/blog/apigee/Apigee.md

     - Calendar - Configure a quota based on an explicit start time.
     - RollingWindow - for example, 1 day.
 When a request comes in, Edge looks at the exact time of the request (say 5:01pm), counts the number of requests that came in between then and 5:01pm the previous day (1 day) and determines whether or not quota has been exceeded during that window.
     - Flexi - Configure a quota that causes the counter to begin when the first request message is received from a client, and resets based on the interval.
+  - Quota Elements
+    - Distributed - there can be one or more Message Processors to process incoming requests.
+Set this element to true to specify that the policy should maintain a central counter and continuously synchronize it across all Message Processors.
+Setting the element to false will have a counter for each message processor.
+    - Synchronous - Set to true to update a distributed quota counter synchronously.
 - Concurrent Rate Limit Policy - provides the number of concurrent connections between Apigee Edge and a backend service that are allowed at any given time.

 [Examples](RateLimit.md)

 ### Concurrent Rate Limit